*Keep your frame in sight as a reminder to pause and refocus when you need it.

 I earned two master’s degrees and a doctorate in clinical psychology.

-Today, I’ve dedicated my career to helping people better understand their minds, emotions, habits, and suffering, and creating tools that make mental and emotional wellness more accessible and affordable.
+Today, I’ve dedicated my career to helping people better understand their minds, emotions, habits, and suffering.
+I also create tools that make mental and emotional wellness more accessible and affordable.